JupiterOne-Archives/docs/knowledgeBase/security-operations/manage-alerts.md

 ## Create Custom Alert Rules

-To create your own custom alert rule:
+To create your own custom rule:

 1. From the top navigation of the J1 Search homepage, select **Alerts**.